Skip to main content

 Holidays For Holiday Cottage Owners

-As a holiday cottage owner, have you ever felt that the only time you can take a holiday is between November and February (other than Christmas) because you need to be there for your guests?
+As a holiday cottage owner, have you ever felt that you can only take a holiday between November and February (other than Christmas) because you need to be there for your guests?
 It can be a problem, I know - or even the cause of a guilty conscience as you have fun abroad while news of gales at home filters in.

-Here’s her handy checklist that helped things run a bit more smoothly: Take it away, Wendy!
+Here’s her handy checklist that helped things run smoothly: Take it away, Wendy!

-1: Take note of the contact details, arrival dates and check-out dates of all guests arriving and leaving during your holiday.
-Get in touch with them before you leave and explain that you are away and may respond a little more slowly than usual.
+1: Note the contact details, arrival dates, and check-out dates of all guests arriving and leaving during your holiday.
+Contact them before you go and explain that you are away and may respond a little more slowly than usual.

 2: Ask them if they have any questions about their booking before you go away; do they know how to get keys or access the key safe; do they know how to get there; what else do they need to know?
 Pre-empt as much as you can before you go away.
 Explain to guests that you will be returning damages bonds within 5-7 days (your choice, but give yourself more time than usual)

-3: Make sure someone has a spare key in case the guests lose theirs -and make sure guests know who this is and how to contact them.
+3: Make sure someone has a spare key in case the guests lose theirs -and ensure guests know who this is and how to contact them.

 Ensure your guests and/or housekeeper know where every ‘off switch’ is!

 3: Who needs to know what you know?
-Please speak to your cleaner, housekeeper, cleaning team, laundry team, handyperson, plumbers, gardeners etc. and tell them when you are away and which dates may be especially difficult for them to get in touch with you.
-Make sure they all know or have a list of where things like stop-cocks, fuse boxes, timer switches and other things such as Wi-Fi passwords can be found.
+Please speak to your cleaner, housekeeper, cleaning team, laundry team, handyperson, plumbers, gardeners, etc. and tell them when you are away and which dates may be especially difficult for them to contact you.
+Ensure they all know or have a list of where things like stop-cocks, fuse boxes, timer switches and other things such as Wi-Fi passwords can be found.

 4: Email guests a list of contact numbers in case of emergencies.